Misogyny in rap music

-Mia Moody-Ramirez writes that, "Most female artists define independence by mentioning elements of financial stability and sexuality.
-They denote that they are in control of their bodies and sexuality.
-Many male rappers pit the independent woman against the gold digger or rider narrative when they preach independence in their lyrics.
-Bynoe (2010) noted that in the hip-hop world, women are rarely the leader.
-Instead, they are usually depicted as riders, or women who are sexually and visually appealing and amenable to their mate's infidelities.
-Conversely, a gold digger uses her physical attributes to manipulate men and to take their money."
+Scholars have offered various explanations for the presence of misogyny in rap music.
+Some have argued that rap artists use misogynistic lyrics and portrayals of women as a way to assert their masculinity and authenticity within the genre Others argue that it reflects broader societal attitudes toward women, and that rap artists have internalized negative stereotypes about women.
+Economic perspectives suggest that rappers use misogynic content can be commercially advantageous.

-Responses to misogyny in hip hop music have ranged from criticism by women's rights activists, student protests and organized campaigns to a 2007 congressional hearing.
-Female rap artists have used their music or started organizations to explicitly oppose hip hop misogyny, and have expressed resistance by using self-empowering lyrics and emphasizing their independence as women.
-Female rappers accounted for only 5 of the 90 misogynistic songs, as well as an additional 8 songs (out of the remaining 313) that did not have misogynistic lyrics.
-The scarcity of female artists shows just how male- dominated rap was during this time, especially at the platinum level".
-However, not all female rap artists resist misogynistic portrayals.
+Responses to misogyny in hip hop music have ranged from criticism by women's rights activists, student protests, organized campaigns, and a 2007 congressional hearing.
+Some women rap artists have opposed misogyny through their music or advocacy efforts.
+In one study, women rappers accounted for only five of ninety misogynistic songs, as well as an additional 8 songs (out of the remaining 313) that did not have misogynistic lyrics.
+"The scarcity of women artists shows just how male- dominated rap was during this time, especially at the platinum level".